Head-on-a-Stick/SharpBang/README.md

 ### config/packages.chroot

-Contains .debs for any custom packages, the *sharp-configs* package contains the desktop configuration files & scripts and can be obtained from here:
+Contains .debs for any custom packages, the *sharp-configs* package provides the desktop configuration files & scripts and can be obtained from here:

 https://build.opensuse.org/package/show/home:Head_on_a_Stick:sharpbang/sharp-configs